Generic framework for non-perturbative QCD in light hadrons: Grand canonical instanton ensemble

 \section{Grand canonical instanton ensemble}

-Here we briefly outline the averaging over the fluctuations in the number of pseudoparticles in the ILM at zero theta vacuum angle.
+Here the averaging over the fluctuations in the number of pseudoparticles in the ILM at zero theta vacuum angle is briefly outlined.
 In a grand canonical description where $N_\pm$ are allowed to fluctuate with the measures ~\cite{Diakonov:1995qy,Schafer:1996wv,Zahed:2021fxk}

 with mean $\bar{N}=\langle N\rangle$ and $Q_t=\langle\Delta\rangle=0$.

 The quantum scale fluctuations in QCD are captured in the instanton vacuum using the grand-canonical description, where the quasiparticle number $N=N_++N_-$ is allowed to fluctuate with the probability distribution \cite{Diakonov:1995qy,Kacir:1996qn,Nowak:1996aj} \be \mathbb P(N)=e^{\frac{bN}4 }\bigg(\frac {\bar{N}}{N}\bigg)^{\frac {bN}4 } \ee to reproduce the vacuum topological compressibility \be \frac{\sigma_t}{\bar{N}} =\frac{\langle(N-\bar N)^2\rangle}{\bar N}=\frac 4b \approx \frac 1{N_c} \ee in agreement with low-energy theorems~\cite{Novikov:1981xi}.
 In this formulation the cooled QCD vacuum is a quantum liquid of pseudoparticles, with a topological compressibility of about $\frac 13$ at $N_c = 3$, and incompressible at large $N_c$.